User Tools

 Advancing the Fire Attack

 The actual fire attack can begin once the line is charged and the effect of leaving the stairwell door open has been assessed.
-Keep the fire attack simple, apply firefighting basics to locate, confine and extinguish the fire while maintaining orientation.
+Keep the fire attack simple, apply firefighting basics to locate, confine, and extinguish the fire while maintaining orientation.

-The fundamental tactical objectives are the same whether you are fighting a fire in a High Rise Office or a High Rise Residential building.
+The fundamental tactical objectives are the same whether you are fighting a fire in a High-rise Office or a High-rise Residential building.

 • Forces should be directed towards protecting the hallways, corridors, stairs, elevators and other vertical openings while pressing the attack.
+Protecting these will prohibit vertical spread and aid in evacuation efforts.

 • Use the TIC to assess building features, fire and heat movement during the attack.